kyamafinance/afang/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: 🐛 Bug Report
 about: Report an issue
-title: ""
+title: "[Your bug report title]"
-labels:
+labels: bug
-  - type/bug
 assignees: ""
 ---